mehdikwa/AngularJS-JWT-PluginMechanism/README.md

 `gulp watch serve`

-Pour voir tous les flux gérés par la lancement dev ou la mise en production de gulp : `gulp graph`
+To see gulp flow generated on deployment use : `gulp graph`

 ## Deploy code (production)

 `gulp writeToProd`

-> Fichiers générés dans `.one-gulp/prod`
+> Files will be generated on `.one-gulp/prod`

 ## Test & Lint

-> Pour les tests fonctionnels avec [protractor](http://angular.github.io/protractor), installez `npm install -g protractor@2`, puis installez les dépendances du navigateur Selenium avec `webdriver-manager update`.
+> For the function tests with [protractor](http://angular.github.io/protractor), install `npm install -g protractor@2`, the install navigator dependencies Selenium with `webdriver-manager update`.

-> Concernant Selenium, il faut avoir Java d'installé : `sudo apt-get install default-jdk`
+> Java needs to be installed for Selenium : `sudo apt-get install default-jdk`

 `gulp lint`